Should I apply as an international or domestic student?

 Hiram's SAT and TOEFL code is 1297.
 Our ACT code is 3280.

-The fall semester (August) admission and scholarship priority deadline by which we must receive all application materials is February 15.
-The spring (January) priority deadline for transfer admission and scholarship consideration is October 1.
-Applications received or completed after the deadlines are processed on a space-available basis.
+The fall semester (August) admission and scholarship priority date is February 15.
+The spring (January) priority date is October 1.
+Applications received or completed after the priority dates are processed on a space-available basis.

 Must I submit all of my documents at the same time?